androidessence/androidessence.com/_posts/2020-04-27-room-relationship-recap.md

 # The Problem

-To start, let's look at a very common limitation we will encounter when working with a sqlite database.
+To start, let's look at a very common limitation we will encounter when working with a SQLite database.
 Here is a basic Room entity with three fields:

 ```kotlin
 @Entity